-• Do not leave the bulb out of the fog light for a long period of time as dust, moisture and smoke may enter the fog light body and affect the performance of the fog light.
+Do not leave the bulb out of the fog light for a long period of time as dust, moisture and smoke may enter the fog light body and affect the performance of the fog light.

 - 1. Disconnect the negative (-) battery cable. - 2.
-The fog light is accessible in front of the front tire and behind the bumper. - 3.
-Disconnect the bulb connector (1). - Rotate the bulb counterclockwise and remove. - Remove by pulling it straight out of the fog light assembly.
+Remove the three splash shield screws and move the splash shield out of the way. - 3.
+Disconnect the bulb connector.

+- 4. Rotate the bulb counterclockwise and remove. - 5.
+Remove by pulling it straight out of the fog light assembly.
 Do not shake or rotate the bulb when removing it.
 Do not touch the glass envelope. - 6.
 Install in the reverse order of removal.